Apply for a school place

 What if there are no places available at the local school?

-If you moved to a new area after April you may find that there are no places available in your local school.
-In these circumstances your child would be placed at another school and go on a waiting list for the local school.
+If you move to a new area after April, you may find that there are no places available in your catchment school.
+In these circumstances your child would be placed at another school and go on a waiting list for the catchment school.

 Children on the waiting list are allocated a place on a priority basis: